michal-kocur/NiFi-tutorial/Docs/environment_overview.md

 pgAdmin is an open-source administration tool for PostgreSQL databases, offering a user-friendly graphical interface.
 It allows users to manage databases, execute SQL queries, and visualize data.
 Key features include a powerful query editor, backup and restore options, and cross-platform support. pgAdmin simplifies database management for both beginners and experienced users.

+### Pointainer

+Container with web user interface allowing us to manage and control other container in the docker.
+Web UI can be accessed on 9443 port.
+To be able to use this container go to **/CODE/Pointainer/** and run ```sudo docker-compose up -d``` in this folder

 # Code: